minkaotic/front-end-notes/notes/CSS-Fundamentals.md

   - **Selector specificity:** Styles with [more specific selectors](#selector-specificity) will override styles with less specific selectors: universal selector < element selectors < class selectors < id selectors < inline styles
   - **Source order:** If there are two or more conflicting declarations within the same rule or level of specificity, the one appearing latest in the source takes precedence.
 (If there are multiple style sheets, the one linked in last takes precedance.)

-- **Inheritance:** if no specific rules are in place for them, elements will inherit the style values of their parent element.

 ### Selector specificity
 - **Exceptions:** When **`!important`** is used on a style declaration, this declaration overrides any other declarations. *This is bad practice and should be avoided.*